 Being pregnant and worrying that within a few months I might have a CCJ made us decide that we had to make the move to buy our own house: it was now or never.
 In a way, it was a good kick up the bum as we had been working hard to save, reduce debts, improve credit scores and we were more than ready to make the move.
 But of course, that’s a different story.

-A few weeks later we were given a date for court: October 3rd.
+A few weeks later we were given a date for court for the unpaid UKPC parking fines: October 3rd.
 Everytime I thought about the court case and the amount of money they wanted me to pay I would cry.
 My Dad even offered to pay the money, but that just made me feel worse.
 Why should he have to give up his money because of these extortionists?
 I’d rather pay for it myself.

 The court date came and went and I knew I’d made the right decision not to attend, but every day I was on tenterhooks, waiting for the postman to arrive with the result of the case.